maiya-22/mountain-broadband/README.md

-Asked to redesign a website for a company that provides internet to the rural mountains.
+Assignment: To redesign a website for a company that provides internet to the rural mountains.

 Design strategy: